pree-dew/promql-by-use-cases/buisness_use_cases/appdex_score.md

 ```

 - `and` operator is used to finding intersection between query1 and query2
-- Here it will give all those timeseries where ouput timeseries of query1 is iƒprontersecting with output
+- Here it will give all those timeseries where ouput timeseries of query1 is intersecting with output
   timeseries of query2

 ```